 Experts of the future: ”I wish to understand what drives the difference between the financial assets of men and women”

-‘Experts of the future’ is a brief series showcasing some of our young experts at CBS.
+‘Experts of the future’ is a brief series showcasing some of our early-career researchers at CBS.
 What is their field of research and who are they?
 Today you can meet Christina Pedersen, PhD Student at the Department of Economics.

 08/19/2024